 When you are working with an attorney who has a history of experience with hurricane damages and claims, you can be confident that they understand the process of filing the claim, but more importantly, they understand what to include in your claim in order to maximize the amount that you get for your claim.

 After you have suffered some serious damages from a hurricane, you have a lot going on in your life that will understandably distract you from making sure that you are submitting all of your documents on time.
 There is a three-year limit, per the Florida Statutes, for how long after the initial damage that you are able to submit your claim, but simply adhering to the legal cutoff is not all that it takes to ensure that your claims process goes as smoothly as possible.

 The longer you wait to submit a claim, the more likely it is that the insurance company will question where the damages actually came from, and will possibly contest paying for some of the things in your claim because they suspect that it is not from the hurricane that you are filing a claim about.
-This is understandable since insurance companies do not want to be paying for things that they do not need to, but it is something that you and your attorney will need to work hard to avoid.
+This is understandable since insurance companies do not want to be paying for things that they do not need to, but it is something that you and your attorney will need to work on to avoid.

 Reopening Claims After a Payment

 After you take your initial payment from the insurance company after a hurricane claim in Florida, it is everyone’s hope that you have addressed all of the issues and that you will not need any more money.
 However, this is not always the case.
 If you discover that you have additional damages to your home or property after you have accepted payment for your claim, you will need to reopen the claim, provide lots of additional documentation, and ultimately be able to clearly explain why and how you missed these issues during your first claim process.